joescii/presentera/README.md

 2. Aim a good browser at [http://localhost:8080](http://localhost:8080).
 4. Press `Page Down` / `Page Up` to navigate through the slides.
 5. Press `Enter` back in the console to end the show.

+Note that other browsers can tune into the show, with the presenter controlling advancement of the steps.